rafarodsa/pinball/README.md

-# PynBall
+# PinballEnv
 Python implementation of the classic Pinball domain.

 The goal is to navigate a physically modelled ball around a number of obstacles to reach a target.
 The ball will bounce elastically off obstacles.
 The agent can apply small forces to the ball, accelerating it in the $x$ or $y$ axes.

 ### Dynamics
 The domain has a 4-dimensional continuous state space and a 1-dimensional discrete action space.
 Transition dynamics are stochastic with configuration.